Webtrekk/open-source-guidelines/README.md

 ## Documentation
-* The project MUST have a README page.
+* The project MUST have a README.md file for auto-generation of a README page.
 * The code MUST carry name of the authors.
 * The code SHOULD be well documented with relevant API documentation tools (e.g. JavaDoc, Doxygen).
 * The project MAY have a wiki page, installation notes, change logs ([for instance](CHANGELOG.md)), known issues and bugs.
 * The project MAY have an issue tracker.

 ## Contribution
 We welcome community contributions, each project SHOULD contain relevant information regarding contributions rules.
 See [How to Contribute](CONTRIBUTING.md).

 ## Contributors
 Each project MAY contain relevant information regarding contributors.
 See [Contributors](CONTRIBUTORS.md).

-## Review
-* At least one other person in the team MUST review the project prior to release.
-* After the release of the project, other developers in the company SHOULD be notified.

 ## Checklist